betheden/hebrew-grammar/content/participle_active.rst

 The active participle can function in a sentence in any of the following
 ways:

-Functions as a verbal complement
+functions as a verbal complement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When functioning as a verbal complement, the participle is governed by